scoskey/m0037/notes.md

 But the most important foundational theories like the theory of arithmetic with addition and multiplication (PA), and set theory (ZFC), are not be complete.
 In this section we discuss the incompleteness theorem, which explains why this is bound to be the case.

-### 8. Definability, absoluteness, and computability
+### 8. Definability, absoluteness, and decidability

+Before we can state the incompleteness theorem, it's necessary to talk about definability and decidability in logic.
+We begin with definability.

 Consider the two structures $(\mathbb N;+)$ and $(\mathbb N;+,<,0,1)$.
 The second structure has an expanded signature, but is it really different in the sense that it contains more information?